z784324922/sls/intl.en-US/User Guide/Logtail collection/Data Source/Container text logs.md

 -   **Label configuration**

-    Collect the logs of containers whose label is `app=monitor` , and is not `type=pre` .
-The log file path is `/data/logs/monitor.log` , and the logs are parsed in the simple mode.
+    Collect the logs of containers whose label is `io.kubernetes.container.name=nginx` , and is not type=pre .
+The log file path is  `/var/log/nginx/access.log` , and the logs are parsed in the simple mode.

     **Note:** The label is the label information in the Docker inspect, not the label in the Kubernetes configuration.